damianhakert/damianhakert.github.io/source/_posts/2016-03-30-gitlab-8-dot-6-dot-2-released.markdown

 internal project were accessible either to anonymous users in the case of a public project or to any logged-in users in the case of an internal project.

+All versions prior to 8.6.2 are affected.
+Depending on your usage of project snippets, you might want to upgrade to 8.6.2 or a newer version immediately:

-**If you have private snippets in a public or internal project, we recommend updating to 8.6.2 or a newer version immediately.**
+- **If you have private snippets in public or internal projects, we recommend upgrading to 8.6.2 or a newer version immediately**

-**Please note that if your project is private, your snippets were never affected by this issue.**
+- If all your projects are private or if you have no private project snippets in your GitLab instance, you can keep upgrading according to your usual schedule

 ## Upgrade barometer